 - No recommendations requirement.

-- Recommendations Must Be Submitted.
+- Recommendations Must Be Requested.
 This means that a recommendation must only be requested by an applicant in order to submit their application.
 This setting is most commonly used as a best practice.
 Applicants do not need to worry about returning back to their application to click on the "Submit" button after their recommender has taken action.

 - Recommendations Must Be Completed.
 This means that a recommendation must be both requested by the applicant and completed by the recommender before an applicant can submit their application.
 If the "Submit" button is being used, then an applicant would need to know to return to their application after their recommender has taken action in order to officially click "Submit" and complete their application submission process.